School Health Nurse Contact Details:

 Julie Parker, Senior Orthoptist, holds regular vision checks in school.
 These are usually on a Tuesday and a slip will be sent to you advising of when this will occur.
 Please make sure that your child’s glasses are in school daily if they have been prescribed.
 Staff can support your child increasing and maintaining wear of glasses in school which will have a beneficial affect on their learning ability and sometimes behaviour.

-Sue Fraser, Senior Optometrist, holds this eye clinic every term.
-A consent form is sent out as drops are used to dilate the pupil as part of the assessment process.
+Sue Fraser, Senior Optometrist, holds her eye clinic every term.
+A consent form is sent out as sometimes drops are used to dilate the pupil as part of the assessment process.
 This consent needs to be completed and returned to me before your child can be assessed.

 Please let me know if you need a referral to the Community Eye Team or if you do not want your child’s vision to be checked regularly in school.